ABRAHAM-AH/MeXEE-402_MEXE-4101_GROUP-3_Midterm-Examination/README.md

   ➤ _**Math Functions**_

-  📄Math functions provide a range of mathematical operations, including basic arithmetic (addition, subtraction, multiplication, and division), exponentiation, rounding, and more.
+  🔢Math functions provide a range of mathematical operations, including basic arithmetic (addition, subtraction, multiplication, and division), exponentiation, rounding, and more.
 These functions are essential for performing numerical computations.

   ➤ _**Logical Functions**_